Imageomics/snakemake-workshop/episodes/10_reuse_workflow.md

 ```
 use rule generate_metadata from bgnn_core
 use rule transform_metadata from bgnn_core
-use rule crop_image from bgnn_core with:
+use rule crop_image from bgnn_core
 use rule segment_image from bgnn_core
 ```